Gary B. Marks, City Manager

 Editions of Monthly City Manager Report

-Our City’s motto, “It’s Easier from Here” means that the City of Lebanon staff will serve the public with a level of professionalism, responsiveness and efficiency that will truly make our citizen’s life easier and more rewarding.
+The City of Lebanon staff serve the public with a level of professionalism, responsiveness and efficiency that truly make our citizen’s life more rewarding.

 The City of Lebanon has the Council-Manager form of government.
 The City Manager is the Chief Executive Officer of the City and is responsible for carrying out the policies and priorities of the elected Mayor and City Councilors.
 The City Manager is appointed by and serves at the pleasure of the Council.
 The Manager is responsible for the supervision of all city departments including appointment and removal of all personnel, enforcement of ordinances, and preparation of the annual budget and capital improvements program.